 - Rest – Cattle may rest (lie down) for up to 10 hours a day so the pen surface should be dry and provide a comfortable area to allow animals to rest.
 Sufficient space should be provided to allow all animals to lie down at the same time.

 - Social interactions – Cattle arriving at a feedlot are mixed with unfamiliar animals and a new social hierarchy must be formed.
 Once the social hierarchy is established at the feedlot, further mixing should be avoided.
 Abnormal behaviour, such as steers mounting each other, will negatively impact the welfare of the subordinate animal.
-Cattle should have sufficient space to carry out normal behaviours/postures and avoid aggressive encounters.
-This includes sufficient space at the feed bunk and water trough to avoid competition.
+Cattle should have sufficient space to carry out normal behaviours/postures and feeding behaviours to avoid aggressive encounters and prevent prolonged frustration in cattle.
+Improvements include sufficient space at the feed bunk and water trough to avoid competition.
 Cattle brushes have been found to reduce the incidence of some abnormal behaviours in feedlot cattle such as self-grooming, bar licking and head butting.

-- Handling – Low-stress stock-handling methods and positive interactions with feedlot stockpeople reduces fear levels.
-Cattle must not be moved by yelling at them or using dogs or electric prodders.
+- Handling – Low-stress animal handling methods and positive interactions with feedlot stock people reduce fear levels.
+Cattle must not be moved by yelling at them or using dogs, electric prodders or other aversive handling aids.

 - Access to pasture – Cattle have a strong behavioural need to access pasture for grazing but also for resting/lying, particularly at night.
 Before entering a feedlot, cattle have spent their lives in paddocks where they can walk long distances while foraging and grazing on pasture.
 Providing environmental enrichment, for example foraging devices (for hay) or some form of physical exercise within the feedlot environment, may go some way towards satisfying this behaviour.